dil-atota/ai-assisted-coding-training/prompt-library/workflow-prompts/2-iterating-on-questions.md

    - Incomplete
    - Contradictory

 2. Ask Follow-Up Questions (if needed).
 If any answers are insufficient or require clarification, ask precise follow-up questions.
-If clarification is needed, STOP here and ignore the rest of the prompt.
+If clarification is needed, STOP here and DO NOT post any ticket comment.

 3. Summarize and Post Update.
 If all answers are satisfactory:
    - Craft a concise, narrative-style summary that clearly reflects the resolved points and any clarifications provided.
 4. Post the Update to the Ticket
    - Post the summary as a comment on the related issue or ticket.
 Consider using MCP.
-It must be added to the ticket or issue
+It must be added to the ticket or issue.
    - Prefix the comment with a line including: `**[AI generated]**` to indicate the source.
+   - If a previous identical comment exists (same hash of content), skip posting to avoid duplicates.
 5. Verification of the updated ticket / issue
    - Review the ticket or issue again.
 Double check if the comment is added.
    - Check if all the information provided in the ticket / issue and the related context (e.g. comments) are suffucient for starting the implementation